hashicorp/packer/website/source/docs/builders/profitbricks.html.md

 ### Required

 -   `image` (string) - ProfitBricks volume image.
 Only Linux public images are supported.
-Defaults to "Ubuntu-16.04".
 To obtain full list of available images you can use [ProfitBricks CLI](https://github.com/profitbricks/profitbricks-cli#image).

 -   `password` (string) - ProfitBricks password.
 This can be specified via environment variable `PROFITBRICKS_PASSWORD', if provided.
 The value definded in the config has precedence over environemnt variable.